-MM8 Monitoring Indicator Target Data source indicators Percentage of appeals allowed for applications for Number of planning decisions, including appeals, allowing major development in the AONB on sites not allocated in the Plan Reduction in the percentage of appeals allowed N/A Policy P2: Green Belt ММ9 Policy paragraphs (1) to (4) to be protected against inapprop national planning policy, the contant and Inappropriate development with demonstrated.
-Very special circular reason of inappropriateness, and they are consistent with the exceleplosing criteria: The construction development, unless the building of this policy, the following definitions. priate development in accordance with struction of new development will be will not be permitted unless very speciumstances will not exist unless the pod any other harm, is clearly outweighter not considered to be inappropriate. considered inappropriate ial circumstances can be itential harm to the Green Belt by ed by other considerations.
-Proposals will be permitted where ey and, where relevant, also meet the will constitute inappropriate intified by the NPPF.
-For the purpose and above the size of the origina (a) The "original building" sha i. the building as it exi al building. all mean either: isted on 1 July 1948; or ng as it was originally built after this date
+MM8 Monitoring Indicator Target Data source indicators Percentage of appeals allowed for applications for Number of planning decisions, including appeals, allowing major development in the AONB on sites not allocated in the Plan Reduction in the percentage of appeals allowed N/A Planning permissions and appeals Policy P2: Green Belt MM9 Policy paragraphs (1) to (4) to be protected against inappropriational planning policy, the corrand Inappropriate development of demonstrated.
+Very special circle reason of inappropriateness, and they are consistent with the exect following criteria: The construction development, unless the building of this policy, the following define Extensions or alterations (3) The extension or alteration of a and above the size of the origination of the building of the size of the origination.
+The following as it extensions or alteration of a and above the size of the origination. briate development in accordance with instruction of new development will be will not be permitted unless very spec- umstances will not exist unless the po- id any other harm, is clearly outweighter re not considered to be inappropriate. eptions listed in national planning poli- on of new buildings in the Green Belt will gs fall within the list of exceptions iden- itions will apply to those exceptions: building provided that it would not res- al building. all mean either: disted on 1 July 1948; or considered inappropriate ial circumstances can be itential harm to the Green Belt by ed by other considerations.
+Proposals will be permitted where cy and, where relevant, also meet the will constitute inappropriate ntified by the NPPF.
+For the purpose